How to Get a Black Cursor in Windows 11 [2 Ways]

 Windows 11 users can personalize their computers’ interfaces by changing the desktop background, installing third-party applications that allow them to customize their system, and using the customizable interface.

 If you like to change colors for fun, it is possible to customize the Windows 11 default cursor’s appearance.
 Both black and white are included as a set of colors from which to choose.
-The black cursor on a white screen is easier to see than the white cursor on the white screen.
+The black cursor on a white screen is easier to see than the white cursor on a white screen.

 Why is my cursor turning black?